-Harvestable Sharks fall into the following three groups of species:
+Harvestable sharks fall into the following two groups of species:

 Group 1 sharks (12 species) have no minimum size limit and include: